Blaine Arcade (well kind of)

 “Now it’s time to push this thing over,” Orbon declared as he handed Alast the pack.
 The boy stared at the massive piles of limp rope and wood.
 “Don’t worry,” Orbon said after reading the expression, “that’s more than even I could push.
 We’ve got a friend who’ll help us out.
 Knobby!
 Knobby!
 Knobby come down here!”

 Alast heard a few sounds like the dragging of a heavy carpet and stared into the blackness at the back of the cave.
 Birdie quickly pinched her nose with one hand.
 They all watched as an animal shuffled into the light; it towered over Orbon and was about as tall as the biggest pile of rope.
-As far as oddity goes, the twistenbeast couldn’t hold a candle to that monstrosity.
+As far as oddity went, the twistenbeast couldn’t hold a candle to that monstrosity.
 It supported its hanging girth on three trunk-like legs ending in wide flat hooves.
 Its single head was covered in a random assortment of protruding yellow teeth, floppy veiny ears, and eyes ringed with thick black lashes that looked in all directions at all times and blinked asynchronously.
 Its back was matted with thick, reddish, bug-infested fur; there were a few extra mouths running along its side and back as well, some gasping and wheezing while others hung open for flies to buzz in and out of.
 The creature had no distinct front end and no distinct end for that matter.

 It walked towards the three of them and got so close Alast could smell the breath from one of its side-mouths.
 It was like someone stabbing a rot-tipped fishbone up each nostril.